sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 This is fairly standard.
 We introduce a base Operator and Expression class that is inherited by respective implementations.
 Each one can hold any number of child operators or expressions.

 The only thing of note is that operators need to keep track of the schema that they output.
 For example, a table scan would have some or all the underlying table's columns in its schema.
 A filter operation would have the schema of its child.
 A join would have the schema of the concatenation of both its inputs.
 A group by would have the schema of whatever aggregation functions are defined on it.
-More generally, we associate an array of expressions as the output schema where each expression computes a function of the input schema values.
+To handle the general case and allow for eager removal of unnecessary columns, we associate an array of expressions as the output schema where each expression computes a function of the input schema values.
+While most databases implement such functionality by adding map and project operators, creating a matching expression for each column in the output schema simplifies this.
+I learned of this technique by looking through the implementation of [NoisePage](https://github.com/cmu-db/noisepage/).

 ### Input